-Mitsubishi Electric Agrees To Settle Auto Parts Class Action With End-Payor Plaintiffs For $64.23 Million, Bringing Settlement Total To $288 Million Plus
+CPM Facilitates Mitsubishi Electric Agreement to Settle Auto Parts Class Action with End-Payor Plaintiffs for $64.23 Million, Bringing Settlement Total to Over $288 Million

 End-Payor Plaintiffs announced today that they settled with Mitsubishi Electric US Holdings, Inc., Mitsubishi Electric Corporation, and Mitsubishi Electric Automotive America, Inc. (collectively, “MELCO”) for $64.23 million in In re Automotive Parts Antitrust Litigation (“Auto Parts”).
 MELCO is a leading worldwide manufacturer and supplier of automotive parts to vehicle manufacturers, such as Chrysler, Ford, General Motors, Honda, Fuji Heavy Industries Ltd. (Subaru), and Nissan.
 Auto Parts is pending in the United States District Court for the Eastern District of Michigan and stems from the largest criminal antitrust investigation in U.S. history.
 Although captioned as a single multidistrict litigation, the case is unprecedented in scope and complexity.
 It currently includes 36 automotive parts cases.